-Line 5 - Enter the amount excluded from federal taxable income under subparagraph (A), (B), or (C) of paragraph (1) of subsection (a) of Internal Revenue Code (26 U.S.C. s.108).
+Line 5 - Enter the amount of any adjustments required under provisions of the federal Internal Revenue Code.
+New Jersey generally follows the federal rules governing mergers, acquisitions, reorganizations, spin-offs, split-offs, dissolution, bankruptcy, or any form of cessation of a business.
+New Jersey also follows any other provision of the federal rules that limits or reduces federal net operating losses and federal net operating loss carryovers.
+See N.J.S.A.
+54:10A-4.5(c) for more information.
 If the taxpayer reported an amount in Section A, line 4 of Form 500, only enter the excess here.
-(Section A, line 1 minus lines 2, 3, and 4)
+(Section A, line 1 minus lines 2, 3, and 4.)